Safer Communities Fund Round 3 - Infrastructure Grants

 How we assess applications

 Applications that meet eligibility will proceed to a merit assessment.
 AusIndustry will prepare a report that examines the claims you have made against the merit criteria.
-The Assistant Minister for Home Affairs will make the final decision taking into account the merit assessment and the availability of grant funds.
+The Minister for Home Affairs will make the final decision taking into account the merit assessment and the availability of grant funds.

 If your application is successful